-While the crisis brought on by the COVID-19 pandemic has begun to show signs of abatement (e.g., new case rates remain below prior highs, the mortality rate remains low, and the Centers for Disease Control have relaxed masking requirements within healthcare facilities), our clients, who have been at the epicenter of the COVID-19 pandemic since its outset, continue to dedicate significant financial and other resources to protect their residents, employees and visitors.
+While the crisis brought on by the COVID-19 pandemic has begun to show signs of abatement largely abated (e.g., new case rates remain below relatively low compared to prior highs, the mortality rate remains low, and the Centers for Disease Control have relaxed masking requirements within healthcare facilities), our clients, who have been were at the epicenter of the COVID-19 pandemic, since its outset, continue to dedicate significant financial and other resources to protect their residents, employees and visitors.
 Moreover, we, our clients, vendors and business partners remain challenged by the lingering effects of the COVID-19 pandemic and the global economic crisis that has resulted from it.
 Significant inflation, labor shortages and unprecedented wage growth remain, and nursing home occupancy levels, while increasing from the lowest point in 2020, are still below the national average target to support a robust recovery of the healthcare sector.
-All the while, nursing home workforce participation remains depressed and is the slowest segment in the health care sector to recover toward pre-pandemic levels.
+All the while, nursing home workforce participation remains depressed and is continues to be the slowest segment in the health care sector to recover toward pre-pandemic levels.

-For additional information on risk factors related to the pandemic or other risks that could impact our results, please refer to "Risk Factors" in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2022 (the "Form 10-K").
+For additional information on risk factors related to the pandemic or other risks that could impact our results, please refer to "Risk Factors" in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023 (the "Form 10-K").